Nishanth-Murali/bertmodel/README.md

 # Training of models to evaluate Winogrande dataset

-Run the Jupyter Notebook 'NLP_WinoTrain.ipynb' to get the model trained and tested on RoBERTa model and change the model_name or path flag in the final command of the ipynb to elgeish/cs224n-squad2.0-albert-base-v2
+Run the Jupyter Notebook 'NLP_WinoTrain.ipynb' to get the model trained and tested on RoBERTa model and change 'the model_name_or_path' flag in the final command of the ipynb to elgeish/cs224n-squad2.0-albert-base-v2